Name:

 SVI.# YOUR CODE GOES HERE

-score, and display the rows from men
+then decreasing lpsa score, and display the rows from men

-who are older than 70 and without SVI, but only the age
+who are older than 70 and without SVI, but only the age,

-, and lweight
+lpsa, lcavol, and lweight

-can take two arguments, and the
+columns.
+Hint: arrange() can take two arguments, and the

 order you pass in them specifies the priority.# YOUR CODE GOES HERE